 So now I promote independence with my kids.
 They feed themselves from a young age.
 Even though it’s messy.

-Once their physical able, they get themselves dressed and pick out their own outfits.
-I only step in if it’s completely inappropriate for the weather, or if we’re going someplace where they truly need to look coordinated.
+Once they’re physically able, they get themselves dressed and pick out their own outfits.
+I only step in if it’s completely inappropriate for the weather or if we’re going someplace where they truly need to look coordinated.

 Yes, I still help with buttons and zippers and things, but we work hard to master self-care skills.